 How your GP can help

-Your doctor (GP) is often a good place to start for most mental health issues, as they can make a diagnosis, provide treatment or refer you to other mental health services if needed.
+Your doctor (GP) is often a good place to start for most mental health issues, as they can make a mental health assessment, create a mental health treatment plan, refer you to a suitable mental health professional and/or discuss treatment options, including medication.
+1

-Attending a GP practice on a regular basis is important in maintaining and protecting your physical and mental health.
+Attending a GP practice on a regular basis is important for your physical and mental health.
 The more comfortable you are with your GP, the easier it will be to talk with them about your health issues and needs.
-It will also allow your GP to build a detailed medical history for you.
+It will also allow your GP to build detailed medical history for you.
+2

-Alternatively, you can ring the practice’s reception and ask if any of the GPs have a specific interest in mental health issues.
-They should be able to provide advice on which GPs will be most helpful in assisting with your concerns.
+Alternatively, you can ring the practice's reception and ask if any of the GPs have a specific interest in mental health.
+They should be able to provide advice on which GP will be the most helpful in assisting with your concerns.

 - When is the practice open?